Ebubechukwucyber/FactorX/README.md

 2. **Wait** until Attestcoin attested height covers that block, then prove inclusion (`verifySingle`).
 3. **Record** the receivable on Creditcoin (`verifyAndRecord`).
 First success mints a soulbound FXPASS.
 4. **Book** a line: 30% of attested volume minus outstanding.
 No tokens move.
-5. **Read** as a lender: MockConsumer pulls score, outstanding, available and emits `BetterTermsOffered` — or refuses if the line is full.
+5. **Read** as a lender: MockConsumer (external lender) pulls score, outstanding, available and emits `BetterTermsOffered` — or refuses if the line is full.

 User is the merchant wallet.
 Auth is MetaMask on Creditcoin testnet `102031`.
 The lender is a separate contract, not a FactorX login.